-In December 2013, WCPFC10 adopted Conservation and Management Measure (CMM) 2013-01 in an attempt to address continuing conservation challenges involving BET.
-While WWF maintains that the policy choices made at previous WCPFC Regular Meetings continue to fail to achieve meaningful conservation of BET, we believe that there could be substantial improvements to the understanding of the impact of Fish Aggregating Devices (FADs) if the SC recommends the aggressive pursuit of improved monitoring, surveillance, and general research involving FADs.
-While there are ongoing efforts within the SPC and PNA to pursue greater understanding of FAD dynamics, we believe that the SC should support a strong recommendation in support of FAD research aided by monitoring and surveillance mechanisms which could, for instance, improve the understanding of the impacts on species composition resulting from:
+In December 2014, WCPFC11 adopted CMM 2014-01 Conservation and Management Measure for bigeye, yellowfin and skipjack in the WCPO in a continued attempt to address ongoing conservation challenges involving BET.
+While WWF maintains that that the evidence shows that the policy choices made at previous WCPFC Regular Meetings continue to fail to achieve meaningful conservation of BET, we believe that there could be substantial improvements to the understanding of the impact of Fish Aggregating Devices (FADs) if the SC recommends the aggressive pursuit of improved monitoring, control, surveillance, and general research involving FAD construction and use.
+WWF is encouraged by the formation of the FAD Working Group and hopeful that it will be able to complement the additional efforts within the SPC and PNA to pursue greater understanding of FAD dynamics.
+Thus, WWF believes that the SC should support a strong recommendation in support of FAD research aided by monitoring, control, and surveillance mechanisms which could, for instance, improve the understanding of the impacts on species composition resulting from:

 - FAD type/size

-- Geographic location
+- · Geographic location

 - Drift patterns and prevailing currents

-- Ocean depth and depth of FAD materials
+- · Ocean depth and depth of FAD materials

 - Proximity to benthic relief/hydrogeographic features